 During the 90-day study, the 35 subjects followed an at-home FasciaBlasting program, and no diet was prescribed in order to show the direct results of the FasciaBlaster on the reduction of cellulite.
-We identified additional benefits of the FasciaBlaster including an initial increase in resting metabolic rate (RMR), decrease in subcutaneous fat, and reduction in inflammation.
+We identified additional benefits of the FasciaBlaster including a decrease in subcutaneous fat and reduction in inflammation.

 Photographic assessments of each subject were taken at baseline (Day 0), and Day 90.
 More information on the controlled photoshoot is available at the end of this article.

 The at-home FasciaBlasting protocols were designed to reduce cellulite on the thighs.
 Subjects were instructed to heat up in a personal sauna provided to them for a minimum of 20 minutes before each FasciaBlasting session.
 Each subject was then required to use Ashley Black’s “Blaster Oil™” and spend 20 minutes FasciaBlasting the front and back of each leg for a total of 40 minutes, plus 5 minutes on the abdominals.
 The protocol was to FasciaBlast a total of 5 days per week, with 2 days on, and 1 day off.
 The subjects were allowed to FasciaBlast any other areas of their body at their discretion.